VirtCode/pusta/docs/module.md

   - [job2]
   ...
 ```
+- `jobs` - Array containing the jobs that define a modules functionality.

 This is the most important part of a module file.
 Here, in the form of jobs, all changes that a module does to a system are defined.
 If a module is installed, these jobs will be installed from top to bottom.
 On removal, they are removed in reverse order.
 Find out more about jobs at their dedicated [Jobs page](jobs).